yatesco/seafile-docs/deploy_pro/deploy_in_a_cluster.md

 For database, all app servers have to connect to the same database or database cluster.
 We recommend to use MariaDB Galera Cluster if you need a database cluster.

+There are a few steps to deploy a Seafile cluster:

+1. Prepare hardware, operating systems, memcached and database
+2. Setup a single Seafile server node
+3. Copy the deployment to other Seafile nodes
+4. Setup Nginx/Apache and firewall rules
+5. Setup load balancer

 ## <a id="wiki-preparation"></a>Preparation

 ### Hardware